Xty21223/Lampzenia/assets/README.txt

 Hi there!
-This folder is only used for our assets.
+This folder is used to our assets.
 Please feel free to use!